-On journeys booked under a ‘QF’ flight number, status credits are earned as though Qantas itself was operating the flight: so, book China Airlines under a Qantas QF codeshare, and you’ll get the same rewards as if Qantas were taking you there.
+On journeys booked under a ‘QF’ flight number, status credits are amassed as though Qantas itself was operating the flight: so, book Air New Zealand (on NZ domestic routes) under a Qantas QF codeshare , and you’ll get the same rewards as if Qantas were taking you there.

-Other flights, which have been booked under a Oneworld or Oneworld Connect flight number – such as with American Airlines, British Airways, Cathay Pacific, Fiji Airways and more, still earn status credits, but typically at a lower rate than a Qantas flight number would offer.
+Other flights, which have been booked under a Oneworld or Oneworld Connect flight number – such as with American Airlines, British Airways, Cathay Pacific, Fiji Airways and more, still earn status credits on eligible fares, but typically at a lower rate than a Qantas flight number would offer.

 Qantas’ airline partners outside the Oneworld alliance – including Air France, China Eastern, Emirates, KLM and others – only provide status credits when booked on a QF flight number, as above.